tartley/flyinghigh-opengl-from-python/deck/presentation.rst

         # list of Vec3s
         self.vertices = verts

-        # list of faces, each face a list of
+        # list of faces, each face is a list of indices
-        # indices into 'vertices'
+        # into 'vertices'
         self.faces = faces

-        # List of (r, g, b, a) colors,
-        # one per face
+        # List of (r, g, b, a) colors, one per face
         self.face_colors = colors

 .. class:: handout